 Late assignments will receive a grade of zero, as solutions are posted online immediately after the due date.
+Assignments submitted online should be in pdf or jpeg format.
 The overall assignment mark is made up from the best 4 out of 5 assignments.
 Students unable to take the final exam should, wherever possible, notify the instructor prior to the start of the exam, and submit the Student Declaration of Absence.
 All reasonable efforts to provide a make-up exam will be made.